fastrgv/RufasSok/README.md

 ![screenshot](https://github.com/fastrgv/RufasSok/blob/master/rsok.png)

 # RufasSok
-RufasSok is a minimalistic version of the Sokoban puzzle game for both Mac OS-X and GNU-Linux.
+RufasSok is a minimalistic version of the Sokoban puzzle game for Windows, Mac OS-X and GNU-Linux.

 Get full source and binaries in the tar.gz file under releases, or try this link: